ruanformigoni/flatimage/README.md

 # Get FlatImage

-You can get the latest release [here](https://github.com/ruanformigoni/flatimage/releases).
+You can get the latest release [here](https://github.com/ruanformigoni/flatimage/releases), and extract the compressed archive with your file manager or with `tar -xf some-file.tar.xz`.
+To verify the image integrity, you can use the `sha256sum` file that accompanies each release, like so: `sha256sum -c some-file.flatimage.sha256sum`.

 # Usage